Murder at Honeymoon Hotel

-Murder at Honeymoon Hotel is a 2016 Chinese-South Korean suspense drama film directed by Jang Cheol-soo, 李光浩 and 千丙哲 and starring Zhang Jingchu, Peter Ho, Kim Young-min, Ni Hongjie and Goh-Wee Ping.
+Murder at Honeymoon Hotel is a 2016 Chinese-South Korean suspense drama film directed by Jang Cheol-soo, 李光浩 and 千丙哲 and starring Zhang Jingchu, Peter Ho, Kim Young-min, Ni Hongjie, and Goh-Wee Ping.
 It was released in China by Shanghai Yinrun Advertising Media and Haining Yinrun Pictures on 27 May 2016.

 Plot

-A young girl by the name of Feifei was being taunted how she looked by an actress named Per'er.
-So Feifei decided to get plastic surgery to look exactly like Per'er kill her and go after Per'er's boyfriend Kai Bin.
+A young girl by the name of Feifei was being taunted about how she looked by an actress named Per'er.
+So Feifei decided to get plastic surgery to look exactly like Per'er, kill her, and go after Per'er's boyfriend Kai Bin.